Using the `whereis` Command Effectively (with examples)

 ssh: /usr/bin/ssh /usr/share/man/man1/ssh.1.gz

-The output shows that the binary file for ssh is located at /usr/bin/ssh, and its man page is located at /usr/share/man/man1/ssh.1.gz.
+The output shows that the SSH binary is located in /usr/bin/, and its manual page is stored under /usr/share/man/man1/.

 Code: